Sergey Nabokov: Europe

-Sergey and Vladimir studied Russian and French philology at Trinity College, Cambridge.
+Sergey studied Russian and French philology at Christ's College, Cambridge, while Vladimir attended Trinity College at the same time.
 They spent much time together, often playing tennis.
 The brothers were quite different, with Sergey being tall, slim, blond, with pink skin, with an elegant aesthetic, and cheerful but sensitive.

 After graduating in 1922, the brothers returned to their family in Berlin.
 Both tried to work in the banking sector, but were unable to do such work.
 Vladimir worked for only several hours total, and Sergey lasted a week.
 In Berlin, the brothers split up.
 Given the atmosphere of tolerance in Germany at the time, Sergey behaved freely, participating actively in the gay community and meeting Magnus Hirschfeld.
 He soon moved to Paris, where he lived in the tiny apartment of his immigrant friend Pavel Tchelitchew and Pavel's lover Allen Tanner, who introduced him to the gay cultural elite of Paris, such as Jean Cocteau, Sergei Diagilev, Virgil Thomson, and Gertrude Stein.
 From 1924 to 1926 he was romantically involved with a Polish painter living in Paris, Józef Czapski; the relationship ended when Czapski, who was suffering from typhus, went to London for treatment.

 According to contemporaries, Sergey Nabokov was a nice, intelligent young man who spoke four languages fluently, knew French and Russian poetry, and loved music and theater, which made him very different from his brother.
 In Paris, he taught English and Russian while fending off starvation.
 He wrote poems but they are not preserved.
 In 1926 Sergey converted to Catholicism.

 In the Paris of the late 1920s, Sergey met Hermann Thieme, the son of the Austrian insurance tycoon Carl Thieme, who became the love of his life.
 The two moved to Weissenstein Castle, Matrei in East Tyrol.
 In the 1930s, they traveled together around Europe.
 In the early 1930s, relations with his brother Vladimir got better: Sergey even taught him German.